Real-life 'Iron Man' launches at airshow, days after £340k flying jet suit goes on sale

 The former royal marine reserve and commodities trader built his suit in the space of just 12 months.
 The 39-year-old took it on as a side project in March 2016 while working full-time at BP in Canary Wharf.

-“When I get asked what was the spark that started this, I think it’s really a deep, inner passion for seeing opportunities, ideas, challenges that deeply inspire me.
+“When I get asked what was the spark that started this, I think it’s really a deep, inner passion for seeing opportunities, ideas, challenges that deeply inspire me," he says.

 “Conventional wisdom suggests that it wasn’t, and I love it when things appear impossible because just sometimes, under that lid, lies a really cool thing that no one thought you could ever do.”